mushari44/IQ_Test_GUI/README.md

 This is my first java project :)

-Imade it just for fun and to to learn more about java GUI
+I made it just for fun and to learn more about java GUI